Hackathon Events for Young Students and Teachers in Israeli Schools By: Galit Zamler

 It was good to meet kids from other schools and listen to their ideas.

-I had so much fun working with the team because there was fighting, there was cooperation, and it was pleasant.
+I had so much fun working with the team because there was no fighting; there was cooperation and it was pleasant.

-My group dealt with Technological initiatives.
+My group dealt with 'technological initiatives'.
 We discussed patents to improve the school.
-For example: When kids get up to throw the paper away in the bin it disrupts the class, and so we thought there could be a small bin for every group of kids.
+For example: when kids get up to throw paper away in the bin, it disrupts the class, and so we thought there could be a small bin for every group of kids.
 Therefore, fewer kids have to get up.
-We came up with other patents to benefit the school.
+We came up with other patents to benefit the school, as well.

 Here is a summary presentation of the first Hackathon at the Kaplan school in Petah-Tikva: